Aquatic Animal Health

 - Development of new surgical and medical treatments for captive sharks, sea turtles, and cephalopods.

-- Attending veterinarian for the CMAST Fisheries Research Laboratory and the Pamlico Aquaculture Facility.
+- Veterinarian services for the CMAST Fisheries Research Laboratory and the Pamlico Aquaculture Facility.

-- Instructing sea turtle medicine classes in Grenada
+An example outside NC includes instructing sea turtle medicine classes in Grenada.